 U-POL is a leading independent manufacturer of automotive refinish products including body fillers, coatings, aerosols, polishing compounds and consumables.
 Included in the product range is RAPTORTM, a tough protective coating product which can be used over a multitude of surfaces.
-Sales of RAPTORTM continue to grow steadily and the business is exploring opportunities to sell this product into adjacent sectors.
+Sales of RAPTORTM continue to grow strongly and the business is exploring opportunities to sell this product into adjacent sectors.

-The company has a good reputation for product quality and innovation, which is the key to its global success.
 From its UK manufacturing base in Wellingborough, U-POL exports a range of products to 120 countries worldwide.
 The company has a strong market position in the UK and a growing position in other large markets such as the USA, the Far East, the Middle East, Africa and Russia.
-Its growth strategy is to continue expanding in both developed and emerging markets.
-U-POL sells primarily through intermediate distributors but has built brand recognition and loyalty with end-users which are largely comprised of car repair outlets.